anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following Concise Data Definition Language (CDDL) {{RFC8610}} explains the structure of the format for the pledge-status request.
 It is defined following the status telemetry definitions in BRSKI {{RFC8995}}.
 Consequently, format and semantics of pledge-status requests below are for version 1.
 The version field is included to permit significant changes to the pledge-status request and response in the future.
-A pledge or a registrar-agent that receives a plegde-status request with a version larger than it knows about SHOULD log the contents and alert a human.
+A pledge or a registrar-agent that receives a pledge-status request with a version larger than it knows about SHOULD log the contents and alert a human.

 ~~~~
 <CODE BEGINS>